aptos-labs/e2e-latency-bench/README.md

 The benchmark leverages TS SDKs for the respective blockchains.
 The logic of 'Coin transfer' transaction for a blockchain is present in the corresponding 'index.js' file.
 Some common helper functions are present in 'common.js'.

+To collect metrics we are using a timeseries database that supports the prometheus remote_write protocol: https://prometheus.io/docs/concepts/remote_write_spec/.

 ## Prerequisites
 * Using a wallet (or client), setup Web3 accounts on the corresponding blockchain(s).
 * Add funds necessary for gas fees and the actual p2p transfer.
 * You will need the private and public keys of the web3 accounts.
 Be careful not to expose the private keys of the accounts!
+* [Optional] If metrics collection is desired then, a timeseries database that supports prometheus remote_write protocol or something similar will have to be set up.

 ## Install
 * Install Node.js and npm